LOADING ...

 I be like, get behind a mic

-We letting our dead homies tell stories for us
+We just letting our dead homies stories for us

-I wanted to one last thing to you.
+I wanted to read one last to you.

-It's actually something a good friend had describing my world.
+actually something a good friend had wrote describing my world.

 It

-"The caterpillar is a prisoner to the streets conceived it
+"The caterpillar is a prisoner to the that conceived it

-Its only job is to eat or consume everything it, in order to protect itself from this mad city
+Its only job is to eat or consume everything around it, in order to protect itself from this mad

 One thing it is how much the world shuns him, but praises the butterfly

-The butterfly represents the talent, the thoughtfulness, and the beauty within the
+The represents the talent, the thoughtfulness, and the beauty within the caterpillar

 But having a outlook on life the caterpillar sees the butterfly as weak

-And out a way to pimp it to his own benefits
+And figures out a way to it to his own benefits

 Already surrounded by this mad

-The caterpillar to work on the cocoon which institutionalizes him
+The goes to work on the cocoon which institutionalizes him

 He can no longer see past his own